An improved holographic nodal line semimetal: ARPES from probe fermion

 The equations of motion for these two fermions are \bea \eea After taking the ansatz \bea

 \eea where $l=1,2$ and $\psi_l=\psi_l(r)$ are only functions of radial coordinate, (\ref{eq:diracfermions}) can be simplified as \bea

-\eea In this equation, $l=(1, 2)$ and we have assumed that the couplings $\eta_1$ and $\eta_2$ are real numbers.
-These couplings mixed the two different fermions.
+\eea In this equation, the couplings in the second line mixed the two different fermions and we have assumed that the couplings $\eta_1$ and $\eta_2$ are real numbers.
 Note that comparing with \cite{Liu:2018bye}, the last term in (\ref{eq:fermion-eom}) is new.
+However, this new term does not change the asymptotic behaviors of this equation both in the IR and UV limits.

 In the following, we introduce the necessary steps in calculating the fermionic spectral function including the boundary conditions in both IR and UV regime \cite{Liu:2018bye, Iqbal:2009fd}.
 We also define the topological Hamiltonian and its related eigenstates in terms of the fermionic spectral function from holography \cite{Liu:2018bye}.
 To keep the main text straightforward, we take the NLSM phase as the example and leave details in other phases in appendix \ref{appD}.